fheldtm/keyboard/readme.md

-# Custom keymap for Sofle Keyboard
+# Custom keymap for Sofle Keyboard!